 The Partnership is a publicly traded limited partnership and is not taxable for federal and most state income tax purposes.
 As a result, our earnings or losses, to the extent not included in a taxable subsidiary, for federal and most state purposes are included in the tax returns of the individual partners.
 Net earnings for financial statement purposes may differ significantly from taxable income reportable to Unitholders as a result of differences between the tax basis and financial basis of assets and liabilities, differences between the tax accounting and financial accounting treatment of certain items, and due to allocation requirements related to taxable income under our Partnership Agreement.
+We do not have access to information regarding each partner's individual tax basis in our limited partner interests.

 As a publicly traded limited partnership, we are subject to a statutory requirement that our "qualifying income" (as defined by the Internal Revenue Code, related Treasury Regulations, and IRS pronouncements) exceed 90% of our total gross income, determined on a calendar year basis.
 If our qualifying income were not to meet this statutory requirement, the Partnership would be taxed as a corporation for federal and state income tax purposes.
-For the years ended December 31, 2020, 2019, and 2018, our qualifying income met the statutory requirement.
+For the years ended December 31, 2022, 2021, and 2020, our qualifying income met the statutory requirement.

-The Partnership conducts certain activities through corporate subsidiaries which are subject to federal, state and local income taxes.
-These corporate subsidiaries include Sunoco Property Company LLC ("PropCo") and Aloha.
+The Partnership conducts certain activities through corporate subsidiaries which are subject to federal, state, local and foreign income taxes.
+These corporate subsidiaries include Sunoco Retail, Aloha and Peerless.
 The Partnership and its corporate subsidiaries account for income taxes under the asset and liability method.